mcharouk/aws/Certification/machinelearning.md

 * Feature selection
   * split features
   * combine features
   * PCA : used for dimensionality reduction.
 It retain most of the original variations but reduce the number of features.
-PCA can be applied to a set of feature.
+PCA can be applied to a subset of feature.

 # Data labeling